 Covered CARFAC artist and exhibition fees.

 - Experience in creative or digital humanities fields.

 - Strong communication skills in client or research teams.

-- Experience in 2D art, animation, and/or sound art preferred.
+- Experience in visual art, animation, and/or sound art preferred.

 - Experience in humanities or arts-based research.

 - Facility with a range of digital tools.